lrleon/samsung/codeBook.md

     subject activity averages-of-features-related-to-mean-and-std

+## Basic instructions for building a initial tidy data set

+From the directory where you wish work execute

+     unzip UCI\ HAR\ Dataset.zip

+cd to the root data directory

+	cd UCI\ HAR\ Dataset

+Open a R repl

+       R

+from the R repl execute

+     get.and.clean.samsung.data()

+After a few seconds the tidy data set will be located at "samsung-tidy.txt".
+You can load the data by executing

+		    data <- read.table("samsung-tidy.txt")

 ## About the functions in the script run_analysis.R

 The original samsung database is divided is two sets located at the